Here are all the facts and statistics you need to know about the Silverstone circuit ahead of the 2021 British Grand Prix!

 There have been four races at this circuit where none of the top three qualifiers have finished on the podium.
 It has happened in 1979, 1981, 2008 and 2014.

 34 different drivers have taken pole position at Silverstone.
-Lewis Hamilton is the driver with the most poles at the track, having set the Saturday pace six times in total, including five times in the past seven years.
+Lewis Hamilton is the driver with the most poles at the track, having set the Saturday pace seven times in total, including six times in the past eight years.

 Williams and Ferrari are currently tied for the most team poles at the track with eleven each.
-In the battle of the nations, British drivers have taken over three times more poles than any other nation at Silverstone.
-British drivers have nineteen poles, their nearest rivals Finland have six.
+In the battle of the nations, British drivers have taken almost three times more poles than any other nation at Silverstone.
+British drivers have twenty poles, their nearest rivals Finland have seven.

-There are four previous British Grand Prix polesitters on this year’s grid.
-Lewis Hamilton has six pole positions here, Sebastian Vettel has two and Kimi Raikkonen and Valtteri Bottas have each been on pole once at Silverstone.
+There are five previous British Grand Prix polesitters on the 2021 grid.
+Lewis Hamilton has seven pole positions here, Fernando Alonso has three, Sebastian Vettel and Valtteri Bottas each have two and Kimi Raikkonen has been on pole once at Silverstone.